 The new criteria follow a shift from an environmental scheme to a sustainable scheme covering environmental, social, cultural, economic, quality and health & safety.
-Third party audits are carried out every two years to ensure that the hotels are meeting the requirements of the scheme.
-To date 23 hotels are certified, 5 are at application stage whilst a number of others have expressed interest in joining the scheme.
+Third party audits are carried out every two years to ensure that hotels and farmhouses are meeting the requirements of the scheme.
+The scheme was extended for farmhouse accommodation in 2013 and the first farmhouses were certified in 2014.

 The following are the main areas covered by the current criteria: